Photos: President Biden visits Buffalo after mass shooting - NewsBreak

 Watch our

 live coverage of Biden’s visit here .
 Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
-For the latest news, weather, sports, and streaming video, head to WIVT - NewsChannel 34.
+For the latest news, weather, sports, and streaming video, head to RochesterFirst.